Asutosh11/ML-pianist/README.md

 An experiment with generating music using Tensorflow/Keras.

-For those who don't know what exactly is machine learning, its basically a set of mathematical formulae/techniques where you train anlgorithm to establish a relationship between input and output data or given a lot of input data, it creates gropus of similar data.
+For those who are wondering, what exactly machine learning is, its basically a set of mathematical formulae/techniques where you train an anlgorithm to establish a relationship between input and output data or when given a lot of input data, it creates gropus of similar data.
+You either predict something given an input data or classify data into groups.

-Some examples of these mathematical techniques are Linear Regression, SVM, Decision Trees,
+Some examples of these mathematical techniques are Linear Regression, SVM, Decision Trees, etc,

 Another hot stuff is Deep Learning.
 Deep Learning is a subset of machine learning.
 The way it differs from traditional Machine Learning techniques is, Deep Learning algorithms are designed as per human brain and are called Neural Networks.